-It is extremely important to leave a room for multi-factored authentication (such as TOTP, SMS, or 3D-secure-like technologies) in case it's possible to make payments through the API.
-In this case, it's a must have from the very beginning.
+It is extremely important to leave room for multi-factored authentication (such as TOTP, SMS, or 3D-secure-like technologies) if it's possible to make payments through the API.
+In this case, it's a must-have from the very beginning.

-20. Don't provide endpoints for mass downloading of sensitive data
+24. Don't provide endpoints for mass downloading of sensitive data

-If it's possible to get through the API users' personal data, bank card numbers, private messages, or any other kind of information, exposing of which might seriously harm users, partners, and/or you - there must be no methods of bulk getting the data, or at least there must be rate limiters, page size restrictions, and, ideally, multifactored authentication in front of them.
+If it's possible to get through the API users' personal data, bank card numbers, private messages, or any other kind of information, exposing of which might seriously harm users, partners, and/or you - there must be no methods of bulk getting the data, or at least there must be rate limiters, page size restrictions, and, ideally, multi-factored authentication in front of them

-Often, making such offloads on an ad-hoc basis, e.g. in bypass of the API, is a reasonable practice.
+Often, making such offloads on an ad-hoc basis, e.g. bypassing the API, is a reasonable practice.